gvwilson/thirdbit/src/fiction/santas/index.md

 *without using a submarine herself*, and then delivered a baby on the way home.[^deliver-baby]

 [^deliver-baby]: "Delivered" in the conventional sense of helping someone give birth rather than the postal sense used for packages.
-Elves did make dolls sometimes that were so lifelike normal people though they were real, and (whisper it) sometimes santas would deliver them in the dead of night when most people were sleeping and take a real child in exchange, but we're not at that part of the story yet.
+Elves did make dolls sometimes that were so lifelike normal people though they were real, and (whisper it) sometimes santas would deliver them in the dead of night when most people were sleeping and take a real child in exchange, but that's a story for another time.

 Everyone was a little bit afraid of her, except for the unfortunate few who had felt the full force of her disapproving glare: